How to plant tomatoes that thrive with the tips & planting tricks I’ve used over 20+ years of gardening for healthier tomatoes that produce more.

 While it’s true that tomatoes grow like weeds (Ever try composting?
 The one reliable thing that will come up after you try to use it in your garden are tons of tomatoes…), there are some things you can do when planting and growing them to get an earlier and longer harvest on healthy plants.

-Over the years on AOC I’ve written about tomatoes generally, such as starting plants from seeds, when slugs attacks, dog attacks, how to get them to ripen earlier, crazy tomato covers and ripening them at the end of the growing season.
+Over the years on AOC I’ve written about tomatoes generally, such as starting plants from seeds, when slugs attacks, dog attacks, how to get them to ripen earlier, and ripening them at the end of the growing season.

 Throughout that time I was trying a lot of ways to plant, grow, and get ripe tomatoes in my zone 8, maritime Northwest garden.
 That’s because gray summers are not unheard of here in Oregon and tomatoes like it sunny and warm.